Skip to main content

 Confirm projector throw and image size

 Open Projector.
 Set horizontal throw distance (lens to screen), height from ceiling, lateral offset if needed, and projection aspect (16:9 is the usual starting point).
-Turn Projector On under Overlays to see a wireframe image on the screen.
+Enable the Projector overlay to see a wireframe image on the screen.
 Aim for Image fills screen in the projector status panel.
 If the image letterboxes or exceeds the screen, adjust throw, screen size, or aspect until the projected image matches the screen face.
-Turn Roof Off to inspect ceiling mount clearance.
+Turn off the Roof overlay to inspect ceiling mount clearance.

 Add a launch monitor